 The traits required to win the Welsh Grand National have remained largely the same during its long and storied history.
 That includes multiple different venues, the first of which was Ely Racecourse.
 The Cardiff track hosted the race from 1895 until the outbreak of World War II in 1939 when it was closed.
 After one year in Caerleon it was moved to Chepstow where it has remained ever since save for 1994 when it was moved to Newbury.

 That first edition at Chepstow was won by Fighting Line who was ridden by the legendary Dick Francis.
-Other notable winners at Chepstow include Bindaree and Silver Birch who both also won the Grand National at Aintree and Burrough Hill Lad who won the Welsh Grand National and the Cheltenham Grand National in the same season.
+Other notable winners at Chepstow include Earth Summit, Bindaree and Silver Birch who also won the Grand National at Aintree and Burrough Hill Lad who won the Welsh Grand National and the Cheltenham Gold Cup in the same season.

 The Importance of Age